darshanC07/Pizza-Hut/README.md

 # Pizza-Hut
 This is Pizza Hut would look like in 1990s with some retro feel.
 I designed it with keeping it mind things like limitations in that decade, layouts and fonts.
+The site is live on https://darshanc07.github.io/Pizza-Hut   Please do vist it.
 # Demo
 ![home](./assets/s1.png)
 ![home](./assets/s2.png)
 ![home](./assets/s3.png)